 Best practices for computer security

 This document details how you can secure your computer, accounts, and the data stored on them.
-Best Practices contains more technical security precautions that you should know, and that local support providers (LSPs), department administrators, and technicians should implement.
+Best Practices contains more technical security precautions that you should know, and that IT Professionals should implement.

 All information in this document applies to laptops, but for further details, see Laptop Security.

 Note: Following some of the suggestions below can affect how your computer interacts with the network.
 If your computer or local network is managed by a computer support provider, you should consult with your provider before making changes to avoid disrupting your network connection.

 On this page:

 - Top four things you can do to protect your computer